vikramchhibber/tropelet/docs/design.md

 New command init: This includes validate passed arguments, create c-groups hierarchy, and prepare new root by mounting needed directories.

-Execute command: This includes creating command context, creating stdout/stderr go routines, start the command, get the PID and attach to the cgroups, and wait for the process to exit.
+Execute command: This includes creating command context, initializing **SysProcAttr.CgroupFD** with cgroups FS, creating stdout/stderr go routines, start the command, and wait for the process to exit.

 Finish: This includes umount, cgroups hierarchy cleanup, wait on go routines exit and closing stdout/stderr channels.